martin-helmich/martin-helmich.de/_posts/en/2018-01-18-codequality-typo3.md

 ## Configuration

 Style in programming languages is often subjective and a matter of personal taste (best example probably being the ["Tabs or Spaces?"](https://www.youtube.com/watch?v=SsoOG6ZeyUI) question).
 Of course, the TypoScript linter can be adjusted to these kinds of preferences.
-For this, a configuration file called `tslint.yml` needs to be created in your project directory.
+For this, a configuration file called `typoscript-lint.yml` needs to be created in your project directory (earlier versions of the liter used `tslint.yml` as file name, which lead to [obvious problems](https://palantir.github.io/tslint/)).
 In this file, you can for example configure the indentation (here, for using tabs for indentation instead of spaces):

 {% highlight yaml linenos %}
 sniffs: